CARING & EXPERIENCED

 Wrongful Death Damage Recovery and Taxes

 According to the IRS Publication 4345, wrongful death suits are under the same category as personal injury settlements.
 Both of these are generally non-taxable since they are seen as compensatory—or refunding the person for money lost.
-Any monies that were received due to a physical injury and as a consequence caused emotional or mental hardship, those are then labeled as medical expenses are compensatory and therefore are non-taxable.
+Any monies that were received due to a physical injury and as a consequence caused emotional or mental hardship, those are then labeled as medical expenses (compensatory) and therefore are non-taxable.

 There are conditions, however, in which medical expenses are taxable.
 If the medical expense amount had already been labeled as a deduction in any prior tax returns, then the settlement must be labeled as income.